damilojohn/Text-Descrambling/README.md

 ## Results

-The finetuned GPT-2 model achieved an accuracy of _[insert accuracy metric]_ on the sentence reconstruction task.
+The finetuned GPT-2 model achieved an impressive performance on the sentence reconstruction task.
 The model was able to handle a variety of sentence structures and word arrangements, but struggled with some more complex or unusual sentence constructions.

-## Future Work

-- Explore alternative model architectures or training approaches to improve performance.
-- Expand the dataset to include more diverse sentence structures.
-- Integrate the model into a larger application or service for practical use.